Need to specify image dimensions in WordPress?

 GTmetrix only shows errors for the single page you test.

-Next, copy the image’s width + height (provided by GTmetrix).
+Next, copy the image’s width and height (provided by GTmetrix).

 3. Locate The Image On Your Website